-54. The Philippines, as a founding member of United Nations, strongly supports the purposes and principles of the UN Charter.
+The Philippines, as a founding member of United Nations, strongly supports the purposes and principles of the United Nations Charter.
 With firm commitment to inclusive multilateralism, the Philippines advocates for an international rules-based order and the peaceful settlement of disputes, including through the 1982 Manila Declaration on the Peaceful Settlement of International Disputes.
 The Philippines upholds the 1982 United Nations Convention on the Law of the Sea.
 The Philippines contributes to United Nations Peacekeeping Operations.
 The Philippines has also shown leadership in humanitarian arms control and disarmament, nuclear non-proliferation, and regulation of emerging technologies, such as Lethal Autonomous Weapons Systems (LAWS) and Prevention of an Arms Race in Outer Space (PAROS).
 The Philippines is a founding member of the Group of 77 and the Like-Minded Group of Countries Supporters of Middle-Income Countries.
 Increasingly, the Philippines shares its good practices in migration governance, disaster risk reduction (DRR), and ICT with other developing countries in South-South cooperation.
-The Philippines and United Nations on these advocacies in appropriate regional and global fora are foreseen under this CF.
+The Philippines is an active voice for climate action and just transition to the green economy.
+Partnership between the Philippines and United Nations on these advocacies in appropriate regional and global fora are foreseen under this CF.